newhavenrb/conferences/Aaron-Patterson-Keynote.md

     * Why do we have **ActionMailer**?
 Sending emails, obviously...
     * Done synchronously (blocking; bad if slow)
     * Could get exception
+    * Best case: slow, worst case: errors
+    * Need to do in a backround job, etc (producer/consumer pattern)

 ### From @danbernier